ppgcourseUB/ppgcourse2024_week2/Species_delimitation.M_A_ARNEDO/Readme.md

 ## Data

-As in the other hands-on sessions, download the folder for this practice in the pppuser within the container and enter the directory.
-All commands and scripts must be executed from that directory:
+As in the other hands-on sessions, download the folder for this practice in the pppuser within the container and enter the directory. **All commands and scripts must be executed from that directory**:

 ```bash
 ghget https://github.com/ppgcourseUB/ppgcourse2024_week2/tree/main/Species_delimitation.M_A_ARNEDO

 cd https://github.com/ppgcourseUB/ppgcourse2024_week2/tree/main/Species_delimitation.M_A_ARNEDO
 ```